effectivecore/core/readme.md

 Unfortunately, many developers are bogged down in such code and are trying to deny the obvious.

-Content management in the system is focused on the inline insertion of any available block (menu, text, forms, breadcrumbs and others) directly to the layout of the edited page.
-When creating a new page, the user is given a choice of layout and each new page can have its own unique design and layout of blocks.

 The main emphasis in the system is on to get maximum performance.
 As evaluation criteria, a simple and understandable condition was applied: a system which installed on a hosting with the cheapest tariff plan,